Tag Archive for: #codingforkids

 Coding for Kids – Regardless of Profession

 Computer developers are not the only people who use code.
 This is a common misconception.
-Marketing/Adverting, Public Relations, Sales, Human Resources and many other jobs often ask for applicants to have some background in coding.
-If you docoding for kidsn’t believe me go to glassdoor.com (or any job search engine) and search for jobs in any of these fields.
+Marketing/Advertising, Public Relations, Sales, Human Resources and many other jobs often ask for applicants to have some background in coding.
+If you docoding for kids Every Child Needs Codingn’t believe me go to glassdoor.com (or any job search engine) and search for jobs in any of these fields.
 Under skills, most will ask for a basic knowledge of JavaScript, HTML or CSS.
-An applicant without any of these skills is instantly placed on the bottom of the list.
+An applicant without any of these skills is instantly placed at the bottom of the list.
 It isn’t enough to understand social media or to be familiar with just tech.
 Knowing how to use a computer is not the same as knowing how a computer works.
-Make sure you stand out for the future.
+Every Child Needs Coding to make sure they stand out for the future.

 We give your child a head start

 Stop allowing your kids to waste entire summers playing video games and watching YouTube.
 Give them the chance to learn a new skill while still having fun.
 With summer camps available all summer long, they can finally start getting familiar with code.
 Whether they try it for one week or do a whole month, we can help them start understanding code with fun, interactive methods like learning JavaScript through modding Minecraft.
-We teach kids to understand what the different computer programming languages are and the courses allow them to create using all of them.
+Every Child Needs Coding to better understand computer programming languages and the courses allow them to create using all of them.

 Don’t Let Your Kids Waste Another Summer!
 Take Coding Classes This Summer